quou/quou.github.io/markdown/corrosion.md

  - Utilities for such things as frustum culling.
  - API abstraction that wraps Vulkan pipelines and emulates them in OpenGL.
  - Compute shaders (Vulkan only).
+ - Memory allocator that checks for memory leaks.

 ## Links
  - [Codeberg](https://codeberg.org/quou/corrosion)